ANIMAL RESOURCES (DAR)

 Associate Director of Animal Resources

-Phone: 404-413-3554
+404-413-3554

 Day-to-day operation of the animal facilities, supervision of downtown animal care staff